Check the calendar to find out about upcoming festivals, concerts and other special events in Virginia's Blue Ridge!

 Note - This stop features an ADA accessible platform with shelter, but there is no enclosed waiting area, no restrooms, and no ticket office.

-There is nearby parking available for Amtrak customers at the Roanoke Station Garage at 33 Salem Avenue at a cost of $5 per day.
+Parking: There is nearby parking available for Amtrak customers at the Tower Garage at 19 Norfolk Avenue SW, Roanoke, VA 24011.
+The garage is a short walk from the train platform.
+The rate for this garage is $8 per day.

 Here are some other relevant details for booking your Amtrak trip to Virginia’s Blue Ridge: